Monishnd/ccr-examples-Monish/README.md

 ## Placeholders

-Portions of the example batch scripts which must be changed for the script to function are referred to as placeholders and denoted by square brackets in this repository.
-Replace the following placeholders in your script with details specific to your use case before submitting your job.
+This repository uses placeholders denoted by square brackets for values that need to be customized.
+Replace the following placeholders with details specific to your use case before using any commands or examples.

 | Placeholder             | Options |
 |-------------------------|-------------------------------------------|